jxav22/HalterSkillsAssessmentJasonXavier/README.md

 ### Prerequisites
 #### Install a Java Development Kit (JDK)

-You can download it from Oracle's official website or use a package manager appropriate for your operating system.
+You can download it from Oracle's official website or through using a package manager appropriate for your operating system.

 #### Install maven